jubishop/alfred/README.md

 ### To push new changes:

-Go export the workflow and then copy it back into the workflow directory.  `git add` it and push it along with all other changes.
+Go export the workflow and then copy it back into the workflow directory.  `git add` it and pull request it along with all other changes.

+## Usage

+Basic setup for creating your own programmatic power snippets of selected text.